 - Major in either biochemistry, chemistry or

-- Minor in chemistry along with a major in biology, mathematics, science secondary education, or clinical laboratory science
+- Minor in chemistry along with a major in biology, mathematics, or science secondary education

 - Student must have completed or be in the process of completing one course in high school college preparatory chemistry with a “B” grade or better.